 Year 7 Geography at Clare Mount will encourage pupils to question and wonder at the world around them.
 Pupils will complete a range of units created with the aim of developing and improving their geographical skills, knowledge of places and understanding of processes.
 Initially they will be studying our planet, how it was formed, what makes it unique and how humans interact with it.
 They will then build on the map skills by using a variety of maps and advancing their knowledge of how to use them.
 We will also be undertaking the study of places drawn from a number of areas of the world including the UK and Europe.

-Year 9 will focus on Physical Geography including the coastal zone and tropical rainforests, pupils will visit Hilbre Island to investigate local coastal erosion.
-'The Restless Earth' a study of earthquakes, volcanoes and plate tectonics
+Year 9 will focus on Development and Globalisation, Rivers and Coasts the when pupils will have a fieldwork opportunity to visit Hilbre Island to investigate local coastal erosion.